marcusoftnet/marcusoftnet.github.io/_posts/2014-12-28-our-christmas-scare.md

 ---
 layout: post
-title: Our Christmas Scare
+title: "Our Christmas Scare"
-author: Marcus Hammarberg
+author: "Marcus Hammarberg"
-date: 2014-12-28T10:11:38.000Z
+date: 2014-12-28 10:11:38
 tags:
+ - Marcus private
-  - LeanMarcus private - Indonesia
+ - Indonesia
 ---

 This will not be an ordinary post.
 Just a write up of something horrible that happened to us during Christmas.
 It ends well, but was a horrible time in our lives.